xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 This is not the original guide.
 It has been modified to add more steps that *I* had to run.
 Some steps may not be required, but shouldn't cause any issues.

-Modified: **July 17th, 2023.**
+Modified: **August 3rd, 2023.**

 ## Step 0:
-If you don't already have your system setup with the correct drivers, kernels, etc, please follow the Main Guide [README.md](https://github.com/xzuyn/ROCm-Guides/).
+If you don't already have your system setup with the correct drivers, kernels, etc, please follow the Main Guide [README.md](..).

 After you've completed that, this guide will have two options that fork out on step 5.